NA Work Requirements

 NA Work Requirements Appeals Process

-Each budgetary unit has a right to an appeal when benefits are denied, reduced, or stopped due to failure or refusal to comply with the NA work requirements.
+Each budgetary unit has the right to an appeal when benefits are denied, reduced, or stopped due to failure or refusal to comply with the NA work requirements.

 The budgetary unit can appeal FAA actions and has the right to examine their case file before the appeal date.
 When an appeal is scheduled, the Appellate Services Administration (ASA) provides sufficient advance notice.